truecharts/website/news/2023-12-09-january-2024-changes-preview.md

 ---
 slug: "january-2024-changes-preview"
-title: "Exciting Changes on the Horizon: TrueCharts Updates coming in January 2024!"
+title: "Exciting Changes on the Horizon in January!"
 authors: [jagrbombs]
 ---